liampc/100-days-of-code/log.md

 Progress: work on my Library project, review DOM.

 Thoughts: Today I was able to add features on my Library project.
 I revied DOM manipulation that's why I was able to work on my project.
 Today, I added a loop function that will display the saved books on an array.
 Also realize that I am more comfortable in using git in tracking my progress.
 So today is a sucess.

+## Day 21 : 11 June 2020

+Progress: continue watch cs50 week 3 on different types of sort, start functional programming in FCC

+Thoughts : not so productive day, cant focus and not motivated to do library project. still dont know how to plan or organize using OOP.